 Annette Krutsch, Ph.D, LPPsychologist and Counseling Director, Winona

 Dr. Annette Krutsch comes to Catholic Charities after 10 years of providing outpatient assessment and counseling services through Olmsted Medical Center, Rochester, Minnesota, and has been an adjunct instructor in Psychology at Winona State University.
 She received her Bachelor of Arts from the University of Detroit, Michigan and her Doctorate in Psychology from Bowling Green State University in Bowling Green, Ohio.
 Dr. Krutsch offers therapeutic counseling services to individuals and families of all faiths with a wide range of concerns including mood, anxiety, behavioral and attention problems, difficulty adjusting to life circumstances and stress, marital and family issues, abuse histories, and eating disorders.

 Diane Dunn, MSW, LICSWCounselor, Worthington

-Diane Dunn is a Licensed Independent Clinical Social Worker who has provided 14 years of service at Catholic Charities in their therapeutic counseling program.
+Diane Dunn is a Licensed Independent Clinical Social Worker who has provided services at Catholic Charities in the therapeutic counseling program since 1997.
 She received her Bachelors of Science in Psychological Services and Rural Sociology from South Dakota State University, Brookings, SD in 1995.
 She received her Masters in Social Work with a Family Practice Focus from Augsburg College, Minneapolis, MN in 1998.
 Diane works with individuals, couples, and families on a wide range of concerns from relationship issues, depression and anxiety, abuse histories, eating problems, and stress or difficult life circumstances.
 She has a particular interest in working to strengthen rural farm families.

 Joye Wolf, MS, LMFTCounselor